Bihan001/library-management-java/README.md

 ### Steps to run

-- Open terminal
+- Open project in any editor
-- Run "javac App.java"
+- Configure jar paths
-- Run "java App"
+- Run project

 Note: Java version used for this project: java 16 2021-03-16